PhD, Philosophy, University of Pittsburg, 1999

-Moral Philosophy; Wittgenstein; Philosophy and Literature; Feminism and Philosophy; Philosophy and Animals; Philosophy of Mind/LanguageProfile:
+Moral Philosophy; Wittgenstein; Philosophy and Literature; Feminism and Philosophy; Philosophy and Animals.Profile:

-Alice Crary is a moral philosopher best known for Beyond Moral Judgment (Harvard, 2007) which addresses the moral dimension of language.
-While finishing her doctorate in philosophy at the University of Pittsburgh, she co-edited and wrote the introduction to the volume, The New Wittgenstein, which continues to influence debates over Wittgenstein's philosophy.
-Her interests include moral philosophy, Wittgenstein, philosophy and literature, feminism and philosophy, and philosophy and animals.
-Crary is currently finishing a book on humans, animals, and ethics titled Inside Ethics.
-Crary is a member of a number of international research groups devoted to subjects such as feminist philosophy and ordinary language philosophy.Courses Taught:
+Alice Crary is a moral philosopher best known for Beyond Moral Judgment (Harvard, 2007) which defends the idea of a moral dimension of language.
+While finishing her doctorate in philosophy at the University of Pittsburgh, Crary co-edited and wrote the introduction to the volume, The New Wittgenstein, which continues to influence debates over Wittgenstein's philosophy.
+Crary's interests include moral philosophy, Wittgenstein, philosophy and literature, feminism and philosophy, and philosophy and animals.
+Crary is currently finishing a book on humans, animals, and ethics titled Inside Ethics (forthcoming from Harvard, 2015).
+Crary is a member of a number of international research groups devoted to subjects such as ethics, social thought, ordinary language philosophy, Wittgenstein, and feminist philosophy.Courses Taught:

 - The Turn Toward Virtue

 - Mind, Language and Reality